grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 An assignment statement may only assign a single value.
 Each value must be _assignable_ to the attribute or object key.

-* The `null` value can be assigned to any attribute.
+* You can assign `null` to any attribute.
-* Numerical, string, boolean, array, function, capsule, and object types are assignable to attributes of the corresponding type.
+* You can assign numerical, string, boolean, array, function, capsule, and object types to attributes of the corresponding type.
-* Numbers can be assigned to string attributes with an implicit conversion.
+* You can assign numbers to string attributes with an implicit conversion.
-* Strings can be assigned to numerical attributes, provided that they represent a number.
+* You can assign strings to numerical attributes if they represent a number.
-* Blocks aren't assignable.
+* You can't assign blocks.

 ## Brackets